 - Let your journal writing be your writing practice to clear your mind.

-- Copy Inspirational and quotes and passages from books that resonate.
+- Copy Inspirational quotes and passages from books that resonate.

 - Develop and document your own rituals and spiritual practices.
 Some refer to this as their book of shadows.

 Learning how to journal for self-care and spiritual development is the first lesson of spiritual exploration.
-You need to be healthy.
 There are many uses and different types of journals.
 No matter what you call them, they are one of the best tools for your journey.
 Use the list of spiritual journal ideas to enhance your path.